The following locations have been approved for a sports gaming license by the Pennsylvania Gaming Control Board (PGCB):

 The company also supplies the West Virginia Hollywood Casino with its retail sports betting system.
 However, Penn National has partnered with DraftKings to be its online betting provider in the Mountaineer State.
 There is hope William Hill goes online there too though, as WV casinos each have three online sports betting skins to work with.

 It does seem like Hollywood and William Hill are less eager than some groups to get online up and running.
-However, the casino, which is the only sportsbook not in the vicinity of a major city.
+However, the casino is the only sportsbook not in the vicinity of a major city.
 With its remote locale, it arguably needs a PA betting app more than anyone.

 The biggest casino in the state wanted to be one of the first out the gate when it came to sports betting.
 Paperwork got the best of the property, which only opened its retail sportsbook in January.